 Using GPS devices for truck tracking can provide a host of advantages for company owners and fleet managers, including the following.

-One of the biggest challenges fleet managers face is knowing where drivers are and what they're doing when they're on the road.
+One of the biggest challenges in fleet management is knowing where drivers are and what they're doing when they're on the road.
 Truck GPS trackers can pinpoint the location of the driver at any time during the trip.
 Fleet managers can also determine whether the driver is traveling too fast or not taking scheduled rest stops.
 From a safety and security perspective, these systems can indicate if a vehicle has been involved in an accident or stolen.

 Efficient Route Planning